-6.1 When an employee is absent from work due to sickness, maintaining contact is key to facilitating a successful return to work.
-It is important that the Headteacher is kept informed of the employee's progress in order to:

-- ensure that appropriate cover is provided and service delivery is maintained, - receive an update on progress and recovery. - ensure the employee knows when they must supply medical certificates. - explain and try to provide any support that may improve the employee's health or facilitate their return. - ensure the employee does not feel isolated, vulnerable, out of touch and undervalued which may have a subsequent adverse effect on both physical and mental health. - ensure the employee is kept up-to-date of news about the workplace. - determine any adjustments that may aid a return to work. - discuss support such as Occupational Health

-6.2 The employee should maintain regular telephone contact with their Headteacher during the early stage of sickness absence.
+- 6.1 When an employee is absent from work due to sickness, maintaining contact is key to facilitating a successful return to work.
+It is important that the Headteacher is kept informed of the employee's progress in order to: - ensure that appropriate cover is provided and service delivery is maintained, - receive an update on progress and recovery. - ensure the employee knows when they must supply medical certificates. - explain and try to provide any support that may improve the employee's health or facilitate their return. - ensure the employee does not feel isolated, vulnerable, out of touch and undervalued which may have a subsequent adverse effect on both physical and mental health. - ensure the employee is kept up-to-date of news about the workplace. - determine any adjustments that may aid a return to work. - discuss support such as Occupational Health - 6.2 The employee should maintain regular telephone contact with their Headteacher during the early stage of sickness absence.
 The frequency and method of contact should be agreed when the employee first reports their absence as this will vary depending on the individual circumstances of each case e.g. when medical information/updates are available.
 As a general rule, over a five working day period, it would be expected that the employee should make contact with their Headteacher on two occasions.
-Where the employee fails to maintain contact as expected or agreed, then the Headteacher should contact the employee and request that contact be maintained.
+Where the employee fails to maintain contact as expected or agreed, then the Headteacher should contact the employee and request that contact be maintained. - 6.3 Headteachers should not put off making contact or delegate it to someone else, unless there are good reasons for doing so, for example if other contact arrangements have been agreed with the individual.
+Where the absence of an employee is claimed to be the result of tensions between them and the Headteacher, attempts to identify mechanisms for contact must be made and this could be through a colleague or trade union contact.
+Even where tensions exist, the employee has a statutory obligation to keep the school informed of their absence and to provide appropriate certification.

-6.4 Difficult subjects or unwelcome news should not be avoided but should be handled sensitively.
-Headteachers will take care not to make inappropriate comments such as colleagues being under pressure because of the employee's absence.

-6.5 Methods of maintaining contact
+- 6.4 Difficult subjects or unwelcome news should not be avoided but should be handled sensitively.
+Headteachers will take care not to make inappropriate comments such as colleagues being under pressure because of the employee's absence. - 6.5 Methods of maintaining contact: